Accessories & Other

 I'm in the 55 and older group and have been playing for just over one year.

 I am completely addicted and want to keep myself in pickleball shape for longevity in my game because it is so much fun!
-I’m going to tell you some of my secrets that I share with my clients and members in our Club Pilates studios.
+I'm going to tell you some of my secrets that I share with my clients and members in our Club Pilates studios.
+Reformer Pilates has been central to everything I recommend.

-I’ve been teaching Pilates since 1999 and standing, movement-based Pilates since 2010.
-I have trained thousands of golf and racquet athletes and in 2020 I got curious about pickleball and I haven’t looked back.
+I've been teaching Pilates since 1999 and standing, movement-based Pilates since 2010.
+I have trained thousands of golf and racquet athletes, and in 2020 I got curious about pickleball and I haven't looked back.

 When I teach a Pilates class, it is no surprise that there are more pickleball players in class than golf and tennis combined!

-The Pilates Reformer
+The Pilates Reformer and What Makes It Unique

 The Pilates Reformer is a wooden frame apparatus with a sliding carriage, springs as resistance, ropes and pullies.

-It looks a little medieval but it is far from that and in fact Reformer Pilates is the choice of many pickleball athletes.
+It looks a little medieval but it is far from that, and in fact Reformer Pilates is the choice of many pickleball athletes.
 I love the springs because dynamic control is built in to every movement.

 The Pilates Method techniques of alignment, precision, concentration, dynamic control and core stability/strength make it the ideal training environment for pickleball athletes, whether aspiring or professional.
+Just as elite athletes across all sports are now turning to Reformer Pilates for its core-strengthening and flexibility benefits, pickleball players are discovering its power on the court.
+The workout is low-impact and works well for the aging athlete who wants to get into pickleball shape safely and effectively.

 Three MAJOR Reformer Pilates Benefits

-Reformer Pilates for pickleball benefit #1 – Alignment and Precision go together in the Pilates workout.
+Alignment and Precision go together in the Pilates workout.

 Learning how the body is ideally aligned at the joints and the concept of precision in motion transfers directly over to pickleball.